swedishfrenchpress/bitcoinforsignal/README.md

 We believe private messaging deserves private money.
 This site serves as:

 1. An educational resource about Cashu ecash and its privacy benefits
-2. A demonstration that the integration is technically viable (via the hackathon proof-of-concept)
+2. A demonstration that the integration is technically viable (via the proof-of-concept)
 3. A rallying point for users, developers, and privacy advocates to show Signal there's demand

 ## Contributing